b2renger/PdDroidPublisher/README.md

 ### make a distribution

 * have a clean local git repository on develop branch
-* update version in main build.gradle for the next release (increment second digit)
+* update version in main build.gradle for the release
 * launch gradle task "release" on sources root (root project PdPartyPublisher)
 * verify release is OK
 * commit version change, add a tag on that commit and push both.